Prescription medicines determination and designation notices

 What is designation?

 Designation is similar to determination, but in this case, it allows the TGA to make a decision regarding whether a medicine is eligible for Orphan drug status.
-More information on our orphan drug program is available at the Orphan drug program reforms webpage.

 Amendments to the Therapeutic Goods Regulations 1990 which came into effect on 1 July 2017 changed the eligibility criteria for orphan drug designation.
 A transition period applies to orphan drugs designated under the previous orphan drug program.
 A list of orphan drugs designated under the previous program is available.